Expatriate: where to invest in France in 2026?

 💡 Many real estate hunters (like Mecaza) offer 100% remote support: research, visits, detailed reports, negotiation, signature: everything can be done by video or by secure email.

-Investing in France as an expatriate is not only possible, but often wise.
-Whether you are looking for prepare for your return, generate rental income, or diversify your wealth, there are a multitude of cities and devices adapted to your profile.
+Investing in France as an expatriate is a subject that comes up often.
+Whether you are looking for Prepare for Your Return, Generate Rental Income, gold Diversify Your Wealth, there are a multitude of cities and devices adapted to your profile.

-🎯 At MeCaza, we support expatriates in their rental investments in France.
-Thanks to our national network, our field knowledge, and our trusted partners, we help you find, negotiate and secure the right property, stress-free, even from abroad.
+🎯 Art MeCaza, we support expatriates in their rental investments in France.
+Thanks to our national network, our field knowledge, and our trusted partners, we help you Find, Negotiate and Secure the Right Property, stress-free, even from abroad.

 Yes, absolutely.
 As a non-resident, you can freely buy real estate in France.
 However, the applicable taxation differs: rental income is subject to a minimum rate of 20%, except for specific agreements.
 It is important to get advice to optimize your assembly.